Youth Skills and Employment Accelerator

 The Youth Skills and Employment Accelerator helps nonprofits working with young people from underserved communities to connect with other organizations, businesses and funders to improve young people’s skills and employment prospects.
 With one in ten young people in the US not in school or work, the Global Business Coalition – supported by Dell Technologies and Deloitte – has created this national network to ensure that by 2030, all young Americans will have the skills they need to get a job.
 To date, this program has invested in 28 nonprofits in 22 U.S. states to positively impact more than 200,000 young people.

-Applications are now open for up to 20 more organizations to join the 2025 accelerator and receive training, pro-bono support from corporates as well as opportunities to network, pitch for funding and attend conferences.
+Applications are now open for up to 20 more U.S.-based organizations to join the 2025 accelerator and receive training, pro-bono support from corporates as well as opportunities to network, pitch for funding and attend conferences.

 Apply